vesoft-inc/nebula-docs/docs-2.0/graph-computing/nebula-algorithm.md

 ## Supported algorithms

-The graph computing algorithms supported by Nebula Algorithm are as follows.
+The graph computing algorithms supported by NebulaGraphAlgorithm are as follows.

 | Algorithm | Description| Scenario|   Properties name      |Properties type|
 | :-- |:--  | :--|:--|:--|